textpotential/bibliarchic/outline.md

 **Title: A Proximate Bible: Interfacing the Book of Books**

 Thesis: The book is undergoing a major media transition as print wanes in its dominance and the internet and mobile devices transform our relationship with books.
 With the entangled histories of bible and book--the bible is, after all, the book of books--this emerging media age and its transformation of reading practices forces us to imagine bible as something beyond the book.
 In my dissertation, I propose that bible, at its best, is an interface that affords proximity.
-I call bible an *interface* to stress that it is more than a container of content to be consumed.
+I call bible an *interface* to stress that it is irreducible to the content it contains.
 Bible is more than a book to be read, it is a space to be used.
-I suggest that bible can afford proximity in a Levinasian sense, such that bible as interface facilitates an approchableness (nearness) that resists mastery (distance).
+Based on the notion of proximity in the philosophy of Emmanuel Levinas, I argue for proximity as a relationship between user and platform that provides for both nearness as a realtionship of responsibility and distance as a resistance to mastery.
+Capitalizing on the multiple nuances of the word proximate, I will show that bible as book and beyond can offer a close encounter that is always ap-proximate.
+This entanglement of nearness and distance in proximity provides bible an ongoing robust interface amidst the prevalent anxieties regarding the emergence of new media technologies.
+Translating and expanding this affordance of proximity into new media interfaces will offer bible a mechanism to remain connected to its rich traditon as interface as it comes unbound from the book.

 **Introduction: Translating Book**

-**Chapter 1: Interface – How does interface theory shape the way we understand reading practices?**
+**Chapter 1: Interface **
+Interface, a relationship between user and platform, provides a way to conceptualize bible as irreducible to the content it contains.

 a.
 Defining Interface
 a.
 Interface as Event